-No. Description of Land Special Use Conditions Annotation SU1 Lot 351 Broome Road as indicated on the scheme maps.
-Crocodile Farm 'D' use.
+No. Description of Land Special Use Conditions SU1 Lot 351 Broome Road as indicated on the scheme maps.
+Crocodile Farm As a 'D' use.
 (1) Development on site may include a wildlife retreat and associated tourist uses.
-(2) Site and Development Requirements - As determined by the local government.
-CF SU2 Lot 100, 102 & 259 Broome Road as indicated on the scheme maps.
-Aboriginal use, offices and ancillary uses 'D' use.
+(2) Site and Development Requirements-As determined by the local government.
+SU2 Lot 100, 102 and 259 Broome Road as indicated on the scheme maps.
+Aboriginal use, offices and ancillary uses As a 'D' use.
 As determined by the local government.
-AU SU3 Lot 400 Crab Creek Road (Reserve 41066) as indicated on the scheme maps.
-Bird observatory 'D use'.
-As determined by the local government. ВО SU4 Lot 1225 & Lot 640 Dora Street, Anne Street & Paddy Street as indicated on the scheme maps.
+SU3 Lot 400 Crab Creek Road (Reserve 41066) as indicated on the scheme maps.
+Bird observatory As a 'D' use.
+As determined by the local government.
+SU4 Lot 1225 and Lot 640 Dora Street, Anne Street and Paddy Street as indicated on the scheme maps.
 Aboriginal Use; Offices; Medical Rooms; Residential accommodation and associated uses.
-'D' use.
-(1) Development onsite may include: Site and Development Requirements - As determined by the local government.
-V SU5 Lot 555 Robinson Street (Reserve 31340) as indicated on the scheme maps.
-Caravan Park 'D' use.
-As determined by the local government. СР SU6 Lot 3130 Sanctuary Road as indicated on the scheme maps.
-Caravan Park 'D' use.
-As determined by the local government. СР SU7 Lot 500 Wattle Drive as indicated on the scheme maps.
-Caravan Park 'D' use.
-As determined by the local government. СР

-No. Description of Land Special Use Conditions Annotation SU8 Lot 154 Willie Creek Road as indicated on the scheme maps.
-Pearl Farm 'D' use.
+As a 'D' use.
+(1) Development onsite may include: Site and Development Requirements-As determined by the local government.
+SU5 Lot 555 Robinson Street (Reserve 31340) as indicated on the scheme maps.
+Caravan Park As a 'D' use.
+As determined by the local government.
+SU6 Lot 3130 Sanctuary Road as indicated on the scheme maps.
+Caravan Park As a 'D' use.
+'Aged or dependent persons accommodation' and 'workforce accommodation' As a 'A' use.
+As determined by the local government.
+SU7 Lot 500 Wattle Drive as indicated on the scheme maps.
+Caravan Park As a 'D' use.
+As determined by the local government.
+SU8 Lot 154 Willie Creek Road as indicated on the scheme maps.
+Pearl Farm As a 'D' use.
 (1) Uses may include: Pearl Farm and ancillary uses; Tourist Display; Office; Shop and Caretaker's accommodation.
-(2) Site and development requirements - As determined by local government.
-PF SU9 Lot 224 on Deposited Plan 216717.
-Dampier Peninsula - Arrow Pearls as indicated on the scheme maps.
-Pearl Farm 'D' use.
-As determined by the local government PF SU10 Lots 84, 87 & 215 Cygnet Bay Road as indicated on the scheme maps.
-Pearl Farm 'D use.
-(1) Uses may include: a Pearl Farm and ancillary use; Tourist Development- Low Impact Tourism; Staff Accommodation and Restaurant.
-(2) Site and Development requirements - As determined by local government and as set out in a local development plan.
-PF
+(2) Site and development requirements-As determined by local government.
+SU9 Lot 224 on Deposited Plan 216717.
+Dampier Peninsula-Arrow Pearls as indicated on the scheme maps.
+Pearl Farm As a 'D' use.
+As determined by the local government SU10 Lot 87 on Deposited Plan 213349 and Pt Lot 100 on Pearl Farm As a 'D use.
+(1) Uses may include: a Pearl Farm and ancillary